farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 Now, a lot of people think, well, JavaScript can't be `compiled` because I don't run a `compiler` on my development machine and then ship off the `compiled code` to some other location.

 So in other words, a lot of people think about this difference between `interpreted` and `compiled` as the distribution model for the binary.
 But that's not really the right axis to be thinking about.
 The right axis is, is the code processed before it is `executed` or not?
-We do have languages that exist which generally don't get processing before `execution`. for example, `Bash script`.
+We do have languages that exist which generally don't get `processing` before `execution`. for example, `Bash script`.

 In a `Bash script`, if we write a malformed command on line 4, lines 1, 2, and 3 are gonna run.
 And when line 4 fails that might screw stuff up, because we wanna undo lines 1, 2, and 3.
 This is a perpetual problem in something like a true scripting language.

 But in JavaScript, if you have a syntax error on line 10 nothing happens on lines 1 through 9.
 It has to be processed to check that it's a well-formed, correctly formed, program.

-So the way that processing first happens before we `execute`, is that there is a stage where it goes through all of that `compilation`, It goes through all of that `parsing`, and it produces this `abstract syntax tree`.
+So the way that `processing` first happens before we `execute`, is that there is a stage where it goes through all of that `compilation`, It goes through all of that `parsing`, and it produces this `abstract syntax tree`.
 But it also produces, essentially, a plan for the `lexical environment`.
 That is, where all the `lexical scopes` are, and what marbles are gonna be in them, what `identifiers`.
-It prepares this plan, and that is the `executable` code that is handed off to be `executed` by the other part of the JavaScript engine.
+It prepares this plan, and that is the `executable` code that is handed off to be `executed` by the other part of the `JavaScript engine`.

 Now, some people would say, for example, `Java`, well, that's a `compiled language` because I compile it and then they distribute a bytecode.
 It turns out, JavaScript does almost the same thing.